José L. Berra

 516-747-0300 Ext.
 251

 Prior to attending The University of Chicago Law School, José was a C.P.A. at Ernst & Young.
-Following his graduation, José returned home to practice tax law in the New York City offices of Morgan, Lewis & Bockius where he developed a close, now over three-decade long, personal and professional relationship with Steve Breitstone, who heads the Meltzer Lippe Tax Group.
+Following his graduation, José returned home to practice tax law in the New York City office of Morgan, Lewis & Bockius where he developed a close, now over three-decade long, personal and professional relationship with Steve Breitstone, who heads the Meltzer Lippe Tax Group.
 After four years at Morgan, Lewis, José moved to Paul, Weiss, Rifkind, Wharton & Garrison.
-As a tax lawyer, José structured and negotiated domestic and cross border corporate and partnership transactions, including, mergers and acquisitions, special allocation partnerships, financings and leases.
+As a tax lawyer in Manhattan, José structured and negotiated domestic and cross border corporate and partnership transactions, including, mergers and acquisitions, special allocation partnerships, financings and leases.
 He also engaged in related controversy work before the Internal Revenue Service.

 After several years of practice, the opportunity arose for José to join the United States Treasury Department’s Office of Tax Policy in Washington, D.C. where he could focus on the bigger picture.
 At the U.S. Treasury Department, José worked closely with the staffs of the three principal Congressional tax committees, namely the Joint Committee, the Senate Finance Committee and the House Ways and Means Committee.
 He also worked extensively with senior officials in the Internal Revenue Service’s National Office, including the Commissioner and Chief Counsel.